Skip to Content

 Browser Isolation

-The Browser Isolation component of Oplon Secure Access enables secure access to internal websites and applications without exposing native traffic to the web.
-Page rendering takes place on an isolated remote server, protecting the user’s device from threats like malware, ransomware, and phishing, while keeping the corporate network sealed off from the outside.
+The Browser Isolation component of Oplon Secure Access allows secure access to sites and applications within the corporate network without exposing traffic directly to the web.
+Page rendering takes place on an isolated remote server, protecting the user’s device from threats such as malware, ransomware and phishing while keeping the corporate network closed to the outside.

 Single Node Architecture (Base)

-The base architecture of Oplon Secure Access with Browser Isolation consists of a single node that acts both as an orchestrator and as a Browser Isolation node.
-This configuration is ideal for environments with moderate load requirements and offers a simple and compact solution to implement secure website browsing.
+The base architecture of Oplon Secure Access with Browser Isolation provides a single node that acts both as the orchestrator and as the Browser Isolation node.
+This configuration is ideal for environments with moderate load requirements and offers a simple and compact solution to enable secure web browsing.

-1. The R00_BrowserBridge module is started (and set to automatic startup)
+1. The R00_BrowserBridge module is started (and set to start automatically)

-2. The SecureAccess grouping applied to the listener that listens for Secure Access is configured as follows:
+2. The SecureAccess grouping applied to the listener serving Secure Access is configured as follows:

 Secure Access Grouping Browser Isolation Single Node